aaleino/todoman/README.md

 If you change the task before the timer has been completed, the work timer will not reset.
 It will reset **only when** you press "stop working".

 The 'daily accumulation' counter increases **only when** working on a task.
+It will keep on increasing also after task progress reaches 100%.

 The log
 =======